qlik-oss/qliksense-k8s/manifests/gke-demo/README.md

 ## GKE Demo for QSEoK

-There are two routes to take, installing QSEoK imperatively or declarivily using a configuration resource.
+There are two routes to take, installing QSEoK imperatively or declaratively using a configuration resource.

 ### Imperative